bitterjug/elm-wpc/readme.markdown

 To Do
 =====

-- [ ] Check how we handle an invalid slug in url

-  This isn't a good story: We enter an infinite loop.

-  - [ ] Don't show the earlier and later buttons on NotFound page.
+- [ ] Should we show the Not Found under the bad url route or under the original bad route so there is a chance to modify it?
+We would need a parameter to the NotFound constructor to store the route object.

 - [-] Make the whole earlier/later button clickable (this is a work-round for the fast scrolling bug, I guess.